 Why a Colorado Statewide Plan?

 Three separate petitions for listing the greater sage-grouse rangewide as threatened or endangered under the Endangered Species Act were submitted between July of 2002 and December of 2003.
-The 12-month finding on these petitions by the U.S. Fish and Wildlife Service (USFWS) was negative.
-However, the USFWS emphasized in its’ findings that conservation activities on behalf of the species must continue.
-The States having greater sage-grouse within their borders are charged with securing the bird’s future.
+The 12-month finding on these petitions by the U.S. Fish and Wildlife Service (USFWS) was negative, meaning the greater sage-grouse would not be officially considered threatened or endangered.
+However, the USFWS emphasized in its findings that conservation activities on behalf of the species must continue.
+The states having greater sage-grouse within their borders are charged with securing the bird’s future.